k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

     UN  10.244.3.4  96.7 KiB   16      100.0%            0f75a6fe-c91d-4c0e-9253-2235b6c9a206  default
     ```

-{{% alert title="Tip" color="success" %}}
-All nodes should have the status UN, which stands for "Up Normal".
+    **Note:** All nodes should have the status `UN`, which stands for "Up Normal".
-{{% /alert %}}

-Other useful nodetool commands include:
+3. Other useful nodetool commands include:

-* [`nodetool ring`](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/tools/toolsRing.html) which outputs all the tokens in the node.
+    [`nodetool ring`](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/tools/toolsRing.html) which outputs all the tokens in the node.
 Example:

     ```bash
     kubectl exec --stdin --tty demo-dc1-default-sts-0 -n k8ssandra-operator -c cassandra -- nodetool -u demo-superuser -pw ACK7dO9qpsghIme-wvfI ring
     ```

     **Output**: